andouglasjr/HSapplication/docs/README.md

 ---
 sort: 1
 ---
-# Holographic System for Machine Learning Approaches (HolSys-ML)
+# Holographic System for Machine Learning Approaches (HolSys-ML): Beta Version

 The HolSys-ML is a complete holographic system developed by [Natalnet Laboratory Network](http://www.natalnet.br) (Brazil) and [Institute of Applied Sciences and Intelligent Systems - ISASI](https://www.isasi.cnr.it/) (Italy) to identify and classify microparticles in water samples.
 The system was designed to be used by scientists and researches in order to make easier the studies of particles using holography techniques and deep learning trained models.
 In this page is detailed all the steps to build a HolSys and it is available the Web Application developed to work with the system to perform all need steps to reconstruct the hologram and classify it using ML.